chengly70/FiringRateModReduction/README.md

 This directory contains Matlab program files to implement our reduction method for coupled firing rate neural network models subject to correlated background noise.

 Citation: Barreiro & Ly (2017).
-A Practical Approximation Method for Firing Rate Models of Coupled Neural Networks with Correlated Inputs.
-Physical Review E xx, xx
+Practical Approximation Method for Firing-rate Models of Coupled Neural Networks with Correlated Inputs.
+Physical Review E, Vol 96: pp 022413.
-DOI:
+DOI: 10.1103/PhysRevE.96.022413

 All implementations of the method uses a standard sigmoidal transfer function (described in the paper), users can augment this to other transfer functions by manually changing our code.